-And the annoying part is, sometimes you just don't know which is which.
+The annoying part is, we can't always tell which is which.

 1. Will this scene or subplot really make the story better, or just bigger?

 Often we start to question a subplot because it feels like it's hijacking the story.
-If you already feel you've spent too much time on it, look to see how much more you're going to need to wrap it up.
-If you know it's going to take another nine chapters of your 27 chapter novel, and drag you further away from your core conflict, that's a big red flag this might not be the best subplot. (or that you have the wrong main plot, but that's a different post)
+If you feel you've spent too much time on it, determine how much more you'll need to wrap it up.
+If you know it's going to take another nine chapters of your 27 chapter novel, and drag you further away from your core conflict, that's a big red flag this might not be the best subplot (or that you have the wrong main plot, but that's a different post).

-4. Is there enough draw that readers won't mind the delay in getting back to the main goal or will they feel like you're dragging your feet just to "keep making things worse?"
+5. Is the subplot compelling enough that readers won't mind the delay in getting back to the main goal, or will they feel like you're dragging your feet just to "keep making things worse?"

-Sometimes going off target leads us to a wonderful place we never would have found otherwise, but sometimes, it just leads us off to die alone in the woods.
-As long as we pay attention to the path we're on and where we're going, we'll be better equipped to know the difference.
+Sometimes a subplot leads us to a wonderful place we never would have found otherwise, but it can also lead us off to die alone in the woods.
+As long as we pay attention to the path we're on and where we're going, we'll be better equipped to tell the difference.

 Has a subplot ever lead you astray?